pharaox/carnalitas_sex/README.md

 A rework of the Carnalitas *Make Love* interaction and its related effects aiming at better realism and immersion, more variety, and improved player experience.

-The latest version is compatible with CK3 1.12.x and Carnalitas 2.5 (and 2.4).
-If you are still on CK3 1.11.x, download [version 0.3.3](https://github.com/pharaox/carnalitas_sex/releases/download/0.3.3/carnalitas_love_reimagined-0.3.3.zip) instead, and use it with Carnalitas 2.2.
+The latest version is compatible with CK3 1.13.x and Carnalitas 2.7.
+If you are still on CK3 1.12.x, download [version 0.4.2](https://github.com/pharaox/carnalitas_sex/releases/download/0.4.2/carnalitas_love_reimagined-0.4.2.zip) instead, and use it with Carnalitas 2.6.

 **Note:** Don't use Carnalitas 2.3 as it introduces incompatible changes that break most existing mods based on it.
 This has been fixed in Carnalitas 2.4.

-**Note:** Since an official CBO version compatible with CK3 1.12.x and Carnalitas 2.5 is not yet released, if you use CBO you should also use the [CBO 1.12 Unofficial fix](https://mega.nz/file/VktBjJDD#rcNVUtMPfTrqH-tPBFXmnfqAa18STA6SV18maWlkGYU).
-The current CLR version has only been tested with CBO 1.8.4 and this unofficial fix and may not be fully compatible with the new CBO version after it is released.
+**Note:** Since an official CBO version compatible with CK3 1.13.x and Carnalitas 2.7 is not yet released, you should use [CBO Unofficial](https://www.loverslab.com/files/file/33324-cbo-unofficial/).

 ## Overview